The Definitive 10 Step eCommerce Product Launch Checklist

 Employees executives managers shareholders and board members will all be able to provide advice and feedback on your product launch plan.
 If they show support it could signal that it will be a hit.

 It's important to set precise goals for your product launch.
-Do you want to build awareness maximise launch day sales or convince loyal customers to upgrade?
+Do you want to build awareness maximize launch day sales or convince loyal customers to upgrade?
 By setting clear goals you'll be able to create a strategy that will really benefit your business.

 Try to follow the SMART goals framework when choosing objectives.
 This simply means that each of your goals should be Specific Measurable Achievable Realistic and Timely.